-Malika Soin is a visual communicator based in Toronto, Canada.
+Malika Soin is a communication designer based in Toronto, Canada.
 She has a masters in design from York University, Toronto and an undergraduate in graphic design from National Institute of Design, Ahmedabad.
-She currently splits her time between working for Biography Design, a design studio based in Toronto and working on personal projects.
+She currently splits her time between working for Context Creative, a design studio based in Toronto and working on personal projects.

 She is passionate about exploring story-telling through branding and information design.
-Her interests also lie in investigating everyday culture.
-How culture has the power to influence design and how design can have an influence on culture.
+Her interests also lie in investigating everyday culture and its influence on design practice.

 She discovered her love for academia during her masters.
 This resulted in her presenting a paper at the annual Design History Conference in 2013 titled, “The Wall Project: Discovering Visual Identity through Design Activism.”
 She also taught a semester of a first year undergraduate design studio course called Visual Language, offered by York University and Sheridan Institute Honours Bachelor of Design Program.